Changissnz/nu_merchant_principal/README.md

-provide "temporary immunity" to an acting agent in violating non-physical laws, rules that can be broken due to the physical potential but mostly remain abided by due to some prescribed decorum such as social propriety.
-The "temporary immunity" dissipates after the acting agent has acted in some way that results in the breaking of certain non-physical laws, and the agent is left to answer to the prescribed consequences of violating these non-physical laws.
+provide "temporary immunity" to an acting agent in violating non-physical laws, rules that can be broken due to the physical potential but mostly remain abided by for some prescribed decorum such as social propriety.
+The "temporary immunity" dissipates after the acting agent has acted in some way resulting in the breaking of certain non-physical laws, and the agent is left to answer to the prescribed consequences of violating these non-physical laws.